About this test

 - Need for Antimicrobial Support – this section reports on any findings that are related to infection such as any bad bacteria or potentially harmful parasites that may warrant antimicrobial support that may be pharmaceutical or herbal / plant based.

-The GI effects takes a detailed look at your commensal bacteria – When in balance commensal bacteria all live happily together and some play important roles in health and or digestion.
+The GI Effects Profile takes a detailed look at your commensal bacteria – When in balance commensal bacteria all live happily together and some play important roles in health and or digestion.
 Using algorithms and data collected over the past years the lab are able to report on various observations about your commensal bacteria – such as abundance, immune v inflammatory susceptibility, diversity and balance.

 Commensal bacteria form a part of what makes up your microbiome which is is made up of trillions of microorganisms along with commensals your microbiome is made up of good, bad and imbalanced bacteria, yeasts and for some also parasites.
 Your microbiome plays an important role in human health.
 The gut microbiota is diverse, varies among individuals, and can change over time, especially during developmental and life stages and with disease.
 The microbiome is viewed as an integral part of the body.
 Research has demonstrated the bacteria in the gut interact with the immune system and play an important part in immunity.